 After verifying your documentation, the Bank of France will designate a bank that will have the obligation to open a basic current account for you.
 With the letter from the Bank of France and all the above-stated documents, you should go to the designated bank and you will be able to open a bank account.

-To summarize, I would say that face-to-face banks with English speaking assistance and some neobanks are great options for newly arrived non-French speakers.
+To summarise, I would say that face-to-face banks with English-speaking assistance and some neobanks are great options for newly arrived non-French speakers.
 I personally really like the neobanks as I find them much cheaper according to my needs.
 I will compare in another post the best neobank for expats in France.
 Stay tuned!

 If this information helped you, share the love with your friends by sharing this article and they will be grateful.
-It will avoid them many research and surprises!
+It will avoid much research and surprises!